opensearch-project/sql/docs/user/general/identifiers.rst

 Description
 -----------

 According to ANSI SQL standard, a regular identifier is a string of characters that must start with ASCII letter (lower or upper case).
 The subsequent character can be a combination of letter, digit, underscore (``_``).
 It cannot be a reversed key word.
 And whitespace and other special characters are not allowed.
-Additionally in our SQL parser, we make extension to the rule for Elasticsearch storage as shown in next sub-section.
+Additionally in our SQL parser, we make extension to the rule for OpenSearch storage as shown in next sub-section.

 Extensions
 ----------

-For Elasticsearch, the following identifiers are supported extensionally by our SQL parser for convenience (without the need of being delimited as shown in next section):
+For OpenSearch, the following identifiers are supported extensionally by our SQL parser for convenience (without the need of being delimited as shown in next section):

-1. Identifiers prefixed by dot ``.``: this is called hidden index in Elasticsearch, for example ``.kibana``.
+1. Identifiers prefixed by dot ``.``: this is called hidden index in OpenSearch, for example ``.kibana``.
 2. Identifiers prefixed by at sign ``@``: this is common for meta fields generated in Logstash ingestion.
 3. Identifiers with ``-`` in the middle: this is mostly the case for index name with date information.
 4. Identifiers with star ``*`` present: this is mostly an index pattern for wildcard match.